tesorrells/RF-Drone-Detection/Experiment_Outline.md

 Time required: 1-2 hours

 We are primarily interested in the 2.4 Ghz frequency range.
-If time allows, we would also like to collect data in the 900 - 1300 Mhz band.
+If time allows, we would also like to collect data in the 900 Mhz and 5.8 Ghz ranges.

 # Experiment Plan